- Home

 Minimalist living can boost productivity

-Minimalist living can help you save money
+Minimalist living can help save money

 Taking steps towards a more minimalist lifestyle can help you save money.
-Not only can you find things to sell while decluttering, but living minimally involves making more thoughtful decisions about your spending habits.
+Not only can you find things to sell while decluttering, but living minimally also involves making more thoughtful decisions about your spending habits.

 Minimalist living can reduce stress

 Research tells us that cluttered minds and spaces can cause stress.
 For example, this study found that women who described their homes as more cluttered had higher cortisol levels.
-Cortisol is the body’s ‘main stress hormone’ released in our ‘fight-or-flight response’.
+This is the body’s main stress hormone released in our fight-or-flight response.
+So, streamlining your life can be a good idea if you’re looking to reduce stress.

 Minimalist living can help you become more sustainable

 There are also more extreme examples.
-Some people who live near public transport and are seeking a more minimalist lifestyle choose to sell their cars – or go down from two cars to one – which can significantly reduce their carbon footprint.
+Some people who live near public transport and are seeking a more minimalist lifestyle choose to sell their cars – or go from two cars to one – which can significantly reduce their carbon footprint.

-“Instead of thinking of minimalism as a lifestyle, consider it to be a decision filter that you use to make important decisions in your life.
+“Instead of thinking of minimalism as a lifestyle, consider it a decision filter that you use to make important decisions in your life.
 Those decisions start small and might not carry much weight in the beginning, but the value you gain from it certainly grows over time.
 With each decision, you increase your ability to shift your life in any way of your choosing.”

 – Anthony Ongaro, creator of Break the Twitch